SyedMuhammadFaheem/LeetHub/README.md

 ## Configure Token Settings:

 1. Provide a name for your token in the "Token name" field.
-2. Select the desired scopes or permissions for your token.
-Choose only the permissions necessary (repo and admin) for your specific use case to enhance security.
+2. Select the repo you want to push in.
+Choose only the permissions necessary (admin, commit statuses, contents).

 ## Generate Token: